skip to content

 00:47:57 - Anthony Campolo

 Yep.
 There's the columns and there's nothing in there.
-So we could add stuff through the railway ui, but we'll do it all just the kind of Redwood way.
+We could add stuff through the Railway UI, but we'll do it the Redwood way.
 So now we're going to run a scaffold command.
-This is like.
 This is the magic command.
-So it, like, writes like a whole project's worth of code for you.
-So yarn, redwood, G. Scaffold.
-Yep.
-And then post.
-All one word or all lowercase singular.
-Yeah.
+It writes a whole project's worth of code for you.
+So: yarn redwood g scaffold post.
+Yep, all lowercase, singular.

 00:48:22 - Nick Taylor